-It is crucial to recognize that while BBL 1 did not reach all desired targets in English Language Arts, progress is clearly evident.
-BBL 1 exhibited resilience and adaptability in the face of pandemic and post-pandemic challenges, including disrupted learning and teacher retention.
+It is crucial to recognize that while BBL 2 did not reach all desired targets in English Language Arts, progress is clearly evident.
+BBL 2 exhibited resilience and adaptability in the face of pandemic and post-pandemic challenges, including disrupted learning and teacher retention.

-Testament to the efforts of our students, teachers, and staff, the percentage of proficient students, those with us for at least two years, saw an increase of 46% to 54% within a year.
-This growth, despite the lingering setbacks caused by aforementioned pandemic-related challenges, is a clear indicator that the interventions implemented by BBL 1 in ELA are both effective and conducive to accelerated student learning.
+Testament to the efforts of our students, teachers, and staff, the percentage of proficient students, those with us for at least two years, saw an increase of 38% to 48% within a year.
+This growth, despite the lingering setbacks caused by aforementioned pandemic-related challenges, is a clear indicator that the interventions implemented by BBL 2 in ELA are both effective and conducive to accelerated student learning.

-Additionally, BBL 1 continues its track record of outperforming both its resident district and schools of similar socioeconomic levels.
-54% of BBL 1 students passed the NYS ELA test as compared to District 11, which has a 38% passing rate.
-Students in our school outperformed students in schools with comparable socioeconomic levels to a meaningful degree, with an effect size of 0.72.
+Additionally, BBL 2 continues its track record of outperforming both its resident district.
+48% of BBL 2 students passed the NYS ELA test as compared to District 11, which has a 38% passing rate.

+BBL 2 students did not outperform students in schools with comparable socioeconomic levels to a meaningful degree, with an effect size of 0.25.

-The table below demonstrates that in addition to outperforming District 11, our students outscored the borough and New York City students in grades 3, 4, and 5 in English Language Arts.
-As we anticipate further data from New York State and NYC charter schools, we acknowledge the released data demonstrates that we are on a positive trajectory in English Language Arts.
+The table below demonstrates that in addition to outperforming District 11, our students outscored the borough in grades 3, 4, and 5.
+Further, BBL 2 students outperformed New York City students in grade 3 in English Language Arts.

 The utilization of assessments like the NWEA MAP is valuable as it offers a comprehensive view of student performance.
 The 2022-2023 school year was our first year using this assessment platform.
-In BBL 1's second year of implementing this assessment, we have taken what we learned from the 2022-2023 school year and have diligent steps to solidify our administration processes and protocols for 2023-2024.
+In BBL 2's second year of implementing this assessment, we have taken what we learned from the 2022-2023 school year and have diligent steps to solidify our administration processes and protocols for 2023-2024.
 We aim to ensure that the data derived are both reliable and valid.

-It is noteworthy that while NWEA MAP is a normed tool with statistical alignment to State Test proficiency rates (as cited in the 2020 linking study), these exists a noticeable disparity in student performance between it and our most recent state test data.
-We recognize the difference in modality, paper-based versus adaptive computer-based, can contribute to variations in performance.
+It is noteworthy that while NWEA MAP is a normed tool with statistical alignment to State Test proficiency rates (as cited in the 2020 linking study), these exists significant differences between each grade's performance on MAP relative to the most recent NYS ELA exams.
 Recognizing these variances, we are committed to thoroughly analyzing the results of both tests.